This character simply can't die. This is because they are both of the following:

 - It's a homicidal, regenerating dinosaur that adapts to whatever you throw at it.
 They haven't tried things like nuclear bombs on it yet, because the last thing they need is a radioactive, red hot homicidal indestructible dinosaur.
 Between experiments, they keep 682 stored in a tank of concentrated acid, because while that won't kill it, not having a muscular structure will at least make it hard for it to cause any trouble.
 Though it still manages to break out of it occasionally.

 - It once fought a creature (created by the Foundation) with the sole descriptive factor of being able to kill 682 completely and utterly.
 682 won.
 On other occasions, 682 has shown formidable resistance to being written out of reality itself and can operate in situations where the fundamental laws of physics are radically different.

 - There are other complete immortals in the SCP holding cells, including the Demon Born of War, but 682 is the most famous.
 The site now disapproves of these sorts of SCP's being written, and having an SCP be absolutely immortal is an instant deletion.
 Able, 682, and several others continue to exist solely by virtue of the Grandfather Clause.
 The site's admins refer to this as the "Able Rule" - if your creation is more powerful than Able, it's toast.

-- SCP-014 is immortal (as completely as Jones, below) because he believes he is — he's also completely immobile because what he believes is that he was cursed and turned into concrete.
+- SCP-014 is immortal (as completely as Jones, above) because he believes he is — he's also completely immobile because what he believes is that he was cursed and turned into concrete.

 - In Jackie Chan Adventures, the Dog Talisman grants immortality and eternal youth, while the Horse Talisman grants healing/regeneration and apparently deals with pain.
 Whoever has the power of both is this trope.